Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data: Introduction

-A simple approach to adjust for positional error with a known displacement distribution in a linear geostatistical model with a Gaussian likelihood is to adjust the covariances between the observed locations, and assume that after marginalising out the unknown true locations, the joint distribution is still a Gaussian distribution \citep{cressie2003spatial}.
+This short report does not assess the quality of the underlying displacement process used by DHS, but proposes a novel and fast geostatistical inference approach to analyse DHS data in the presence of positional uncertainty.
+In a linear geostatistical model with a Gaussian likelihood, a simple approach to adjust for positional error with a known displacement distribution is to adjust the covariances between the observed locations, and assume that after marginalising out the unknown true locations, the joint distribution is still a Gaussian distribution \citep{cressie2003spatial}.
 However, such approaches do not easily generalize to generalized linear models. \citet{fanshawe2011spatial} describe how to account for positional uncertainty in a hierarchical geostatistical model fitted through maximum likelihood estimation for the parameters, but found computational times to be prohibitively slow.
 Later work demonstrates that inference can be made faster through a composite likelihood approach in the case of a linear geostatistical model with a Gaussian likelihood \citep{fronterre2018geostatistical}.

 Recently, \citet{wilson2021estimation} proposed a Bayesian approach for generalized linear geostatistical models in the context of DHS surveys.
 Each iteration in their method is composed of two parts.
 First, Markov chain Monte Carlo (MCMC) is used to sample the true locations, then the Integrated Nested Laplace Approximations (INLA) method \citep{rue2009approximate} is applied for inference conditional on the true locations.
 This gives an INLA within MCMC approach \citep{gomez2018markov}, which for each simulation scenario took around 52 hours to run 1,000 iterations on 398 locations.